harkaitz/sh-ssh-helpers/README.md

     Usage: ssh-h-7z [-o ODIR][-D SKIP-DIR] MACHINE [FILES...]

-    Create zip with 7z and extract into a remote machine.
+    Create a zip with 7z (by default working directory) and extract into a remote machine in ODIR (by default pwd's basename).

+    You can add directories to skip, such as .git with -D.

+ssh-h-authorized-keys

+    Usage: ssh-h-authorized-keys -f FILE SSH-HOSTS...

+    Replace authorized_keys in remote machines.

+ssh-h-docker-send

+    Usage: ssh-h-docker-send [-p][-u URL][-a < IMAGE-NAMES]

+    Upload docker images to remote machines.

+      -p : Run 'docker pull URL' in the remote machine 8default).

 ssh-h-mount